beamlegacy/Clustering/README.md

-# MyLibrary
+# Clustering

-A description of this package.
+This project implements the clustering for the purposes of the Webpage Similarity feature in Beam.